Japanese Bobtail

 The Japanese Bobtail (ジャパニーズ・ボブテイル, Japanīzu Bobuteiru) is a breed of domestic cat with an unusual bobtail more closely resembling the tail of a rabbit than that of other cats.
 The breed was first developed in Japan, and registered officially in the 1960s.
 The breed has been known in Japan for centuries, and it frequently appears in traditional folklore and art.
 Japanese Bobtails are believed to be derived from domestic and feral populations of kinked-tailed cats widespread throughout Southeast Asia and southern China.

-As in most other breeds, Japanese Bobtails may have almost any color (or colors, arrange in any number of patterns).
+As in most other breeds, Japanese Bobtails may have almost any color (or colors, arranged in any number of patterns).
 Predominantly-white calicoes are especially favored by the Japanese and by cat fanciers, and strongly represented in folklore, though other colorations are also accepted by breed standards.